 What a modern monitoring/profiling tool for production environments should be

-StackImpact is a production profiler and monitor for Go language, which we can look at as one way of how profiling on production environments could be implement.
-Here is how for example it presents the CPU hot spots for a production Golang application.
+StackImpact is a production profiler and monitor for Go, which we can look at as one way that profiling in production environments could be implemented.
+For example, here is how it presents the CPU hot spots for a production Golang application.

-In a nutshell, the agent running inside of the application reports regular and anomaly-triggered profiles of CPU usage, memory allocations, I/O, lock contention, and other aspects of application execution.
-These along with bottleneck traces and runtime metrics are presented in the Dashboard in a historically comparable form.
+In a nutshell, the agent running inside of the application continuously reports profiles of CPU usage, memory allocations, I/O, lock contention and other aspects of application execution.
+These, along with bottleneck traces and runtime metrics are presented in the Dashboard in a historically comparable form.